mbromber/artifact-sorted-datalog-hammer/README.md

 ## Abstract

-This is the artifact for the paper "A Sorted Datalog Hammer for Supervisor Verification Conditions Modulo Simple Linear Arithmetic".
+This is the artifact for the paper "A Sorted Datalog Hammer for Supervisor Verification Conditions Modulo Simple Linear Arithmetic" accepted at TACAS 2022.

 It contains and documents the tool SPASS-SPL, as well as all other tools and benchmarks necessary to reproduce the experiments from the paper.
 SPASS-SPL contains an implementation of the sorted Datalog hammer (the main theoretical result in the paper) and uses the Datalog reasoner VLog via an API to solve the hammered formulas.
 To make the reproduction of the experiments easier, the artifact also contains scripts for running the experiments and compiling the result table included in the paper (Figure 2).
 For detailed instructions on how to reproduce the results, see the included README.md

-We will upload this artifact on Zenodo if the paper and artifact get accepted.
-This way we will guarantee that the artifact is archived permanently and stays publicly available.

 The artifact is also available online as a GitHub repository (containing the same files).
 The GitHub page has the advantage that it displays this readme file in an easier to read format: